 Rumor has it that Prince Harry is trying to move into a new apartment in Kensington Palace with, you guessed it, his girlfriend of several months, Meghan Markle.
 Harry currently lives in Nottingham Cottage, a two-bedroom residence on Palace grounds on the small-side (relatively speaking).
 Naturally, this has added fuel to fire that an engagement will be announced later this year, with most speculative dates falling in July and August.

 I wouldn’t be surprised if an engagement was announced this summer with a wedding planned for the autumn.
-For that matter, I wouldn’t be surprised if one came sooner than that.
 Either way, London is going to be even more bustling with the young Royals by the fall.